blohmeier/ckad1/Exams3-.md

 ### Check 1:Pod with Legacy Logs ###
 <details><summary>
 A Pod in the mcp namespace has a single container named random that writes its logs to the /var/log/random.log file.
-Add a second container named second that uses the busybox image to allow the following command to display the logs written to the random container's /var/log/random.log file:
+Add a second container named second that uses the busybox image to allow the following command to display the logs written to the random container's /var/log/random.log file: </br>
+  kubectl -n mcp logs random second
 </summary>
 <p>